-• It is your responsibility to understand these policies and reflect on how your work as a student may fall within or outside of academically acceptable forms of integrity and honesty.
-If you are ever unsure if your work or the work of others violates UI policy or standard norms of academic integrity, it is your responsibility to seek help through clarification from your instructor, MFA academic advisor, DEO, or relevant departmental or UI resources or staff in the CLAS Office of Academic Programs & Student
+- It is your responsibility to understand these policies and reflect on how your work as a student may fall within or outside of academically acceptable forms of integrity and honesty.
+If you are ever unsure if your work or the work of others violates UI policy or standard norms of academic integrity, it is your responsibility to seek help through clarification from your instructor, MFA academic advisor, and/or Department Executive Officer (DEO). - Ignorance of UI/CLAS policies surrounding academic integrity does not qualify as an excuse for violating these policies.
+If a situation arises in which your integrity may be called into question by faculty, staff, or another student, you will be required to follow through with an inquiry process in good faith, even if you had no intention or knowledge of your actions possibly constituting a violation of policy.